AY2122S1-CS2103-F09-3/tp/README.md

 * ProgrammerError (P|E in short) is an application developed based on the `AddressBook Level 3` application.
 * This is an application made for CS2100 Teaching Assistants (TAs) to track their students' task progress and performance

 ## List of Features

-1. View Sample Data (shown on starting the application)
+1. View Sample Data (shown when starting the application)
 2. Purge Sample Data (Delete all)
     - Purge Existing Sample Data
     - `purge`